iremkapucuoglu/p4b-website/content/en/tutorials/external_layer.md

 ##### 2 Import a layer via URL

-1. You can add a layer by using your own url.
+1. You can add a WMS layer by using your own url.
 Paste the URL for your layer in the field "source url" and click "add".
 A source URL for Freiburg is utilized in this illustration.

 <img src="/images/tutorials/External-layers/external-layer5-url-en.webp" alt="external layer8" style="max-height:400px;"/>